LisaAnne/LocalizingMoments/README.md

 ## Running the Code

-I will release code to replicate my models shortly.
+I will release code to build and test my models shortly.
 For now please see "eval.py" for instructions on how to evaluate models.

 You can access my deploy prototxt and models [here](https://people.eecs.berkeley.edu/~lisa_anne/didemo/models/).
 I have deploy prototxts/models for both RGB and flow inputs.
 The inputs to the models are: